 This range of values for each activity defines a probability distribution for the duration of the activity.
 These distributions are then combined to determine the program-level schedule estimate.
 This approach enables PMs to estimate early in a program if there is a significant likelihood of overrunning the program schedule and by how much.
 It also identifies program activities that are on the “highest risk path.”

-This technique can be used in any acquisition phase beginning with the completion of the first Statement of Work (SOW).
+This technique can be used in any acquisition phase, beginning with the completion of the first Statement of Work (SOW).
 The schedule probability distribution function for each key activity should be developed as soon as the activity is included in the master schedule.
-The distribution functions should be periodically reviewed and revised, if necessary, at least once per phase.
+The distribution functions should be periodically reviewed and revised at least once per phase, if necessary.

 This technique should be applied by a small government-industry team consisting of schedule analysts and technical experts who understand the significance of previous risk performance assessments.
 Each major program review should discuss schedule risk.